terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-06-04-ChatGPT-Animator-Prompt-Design.md

 ![image](https://github.com/terrainthesky-hub/terrainthesky-hub.github.io/assets/60892621/883991a1-7db7-4d2d-ade0-3a0ae54a34f8)

 Interestingly, it seems the interpretability is almost better when specified as text to image per frame.
 However, the text doesn't match the image perfectly.
-I'll need to experiment more.